UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Do some thinking.
 Make sure not to overdo it... we dont want to kill reroll-archetype;
 we just want to make it a bit less "all-encompassing".

+UX CHANGE:
+When purchasing off a cloud-slot, transform into a null-slot

 - ITEM: Blue gear